agoncecelia/aprk/README.md

-# APRK Digital Document Archive Application
+# Digital Document Archive Application

 A web based application used for the document archive in the Ministry of Social Securities in Kosovo.